Jean-Christophe Faurel

-Jean-Christophe Faurel (born 6 March 1981) is a former professional French tennis player and a coach.
+Jean-Christophe Faurel (born 6 March 1981) is a French tennis coach and former professional player.
 He has a career-high singles ranking of world No. 140 achieved on 10 April 2006.

 Tennis career

 Faurel was a boys' singles quarterfinalist at the 1999 Australian Open.

 In 2006, he appeared in three Grand Slam tournaments.
 At the Australian Open he defeated Alexander Waske and was then beaten in the second round by 20th seed James Blake, over four sets.
 He exited in the first round of the French Open, at the hands of Olivier Rochus and also failed to make it past the opening round in Wimbledon, losing to Gastón Gaudio.

 He had his best win on the ATP Tour at the 2006 Open 13, held in Marseille, where he defeated Feliciano López, the world number 38.

 Coaching career

-Faurel currently coaches Coco Gauff, since March 2019, along with her father.
-He began working with her four months before her breakthrough at the 2019 Wimbledon, where she defeated Venus Williams in straight sets at age 15, before reaching the fourth round.
-He was with her when she reached the third round at the 2019 US Open, and when she won her first WTA title at Linz the following month.

-He is also currently the coach of Alexandre Müller who broke into the top 100 in April 2023.
+Faurel currently coaches Coco Gauff, alongside Gavin MacMillan.
+Faurel coached Gauff, initially along with her father, from March 2019 until December 2020, then began coaching Alexandre Müller in July 2021 at Jean-René Lisnard’s Elite Tennis Center, working with Müller through his breakthrough and rise into the top 100 in 2023, before returning to Gauff’s team in April 2024 after she asked him to rejoin alongside Brad Gilbert.